FreeSwitch / FusionPBX support

 Setting up

 You can install Uniloader normally; make sure you enable both services uniloader and uniloader-fsw.
+Both will be active at once: uniloader-fsw wil create a "fake" queue_log file and uniloader, as always, will upload it to your QM server(s).

 You can also run it manually to test it.